mcclatchy/docpub/docpub-planning-notes.md

 * TK: include newsroom name as field for extended user so we can filter in User admin list view
 	* would that even work bc it'd be stored in a FK field?

+* TK: add a custom formatted `list_display` field that displays a checkmark or x depending on whether the user has included a verified DocumentCloud password

 # Questions